Chart Color Schemes

 Fullarton displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Fullarton's dwelling structure, as per the latest Census, consisted of 49.5% houses and 50.5% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Fullarton stood at 35.3%, higher than Adelaide metro's level, with mortgaged dwellings at 30.3% and rented ones at 34.4%.
-The median monthly mortgage repayment in the area was $2,000, above the Adelaide metro average of $1,562.
-Meanwhile, the median weekly rent figure was recorded at $345, compared to Adelaide metro's $320.
-Nationally, Fullarton's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+Fullarton's housing structure, as per the latest Census, consisted of 49.5% houses and 50.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Fullarton stood at 35.3%, with mortgaged dwellings at 30.3% and rented dwellings at 34.4%.
+The median monthly mortgage repayment was $2,000, higher than Adelaide metro's average of $1,562.
+The median weekly rent in Fullarton was $345, compared to Adelaide metro's $320.
+Nationally, Fullarton's mortgage repayments were higher at $2,000 than the Australian average of $1,863, while rents were lower at $345 compared to the national figure of $375.

 Frequently Asked Questions - Housing